thegeektets/trendai-frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+- **Campaign Management:** Brands can view and manage marketing campaigns.
+- **Influencer Submissions:** Influencers can submit content for review.
+- **Authentication & Authorization:** Secure login and access control for different user roles.
+- **Role-Based Access Control (RBAC):** Different access permissions for brands and influencers.
+- **Submission Management:** Brands can approve/reject influencer submissions and track campaign performance.

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!